Croatian populist president re-elected in landslide – DW – 01/12/2025

 "This is a big day for me personally, and I view this victory as recognition for my work, a kind of act of people's trust in me," he added.

-The Croatian head of state cannot veto laws but has a say in foreign policy, defence and security matters.
+The Croatian head of state cannot veto laws but has a say in foreign policy, defense and security matters.

 zc/lo (AFP, Reuters, AP, dpa)